aildnont/covid-cxr/README.md

 explanations.
 If the explanations make sense to individuals with extensive experience interpreting X-rays, perhaps certain patterns can be identified as radiological signatures of COVID-19.

+Below are examples of LIME explanations.
+The top two images are explanations of a couple of the binary classifier's predictions.
+Green regions and red regions identify superpixels that most contributed to and against prediction of COVID-19 respectively.
+The bottom two images are explanations of a couple of the multi-class classifier's predictions.
+Green regions and red regions identify superpixels that most contributed to and against the predicted class respectively.

 ![alt text](documents/readme_images/LIME_example0.PNG "Sample LIME explanation #1")